 If you have one or more impacted wisdom teeth, Dr. Samuel Richey might recommend full sedation.
 Afterward you will need to have a friend or family member drive you home, while the sedative effect gradually dissipates.

-If you live in the Riverton, Utah area and you are contemplating wisdom tooth extraction, you should call 801-253-GRIN(4746) to schedule a consultation with Dr. Samuel Richey.
+If you live in the Riverton, Utah area and you are contemplating wisdom tooth extraction, you should call 801-446-6310 to schedule a consultation with Dr. Samuel Richey.